 I think some people believe that listening to an audio book is like watching the film of a book.
 I don’t think watching a film is cheating, but I agree that it’s not equivalent to reading the book.
 But listening to an audio book gives you one-to-one access to the words the book contains.
 You are experiencing the same words.
 The medium does make it a different experience, but one isn’t superior to the other.

 In The Outsiders Ponyboy reads Gone with the Wind aloud to Johnny, who can’t read well.
-Johnny loves the book and is very taken with the imagery of the southern gentlemen riding to the war.
+They read Gone With the Wind, which maybe wasn’t the best choice, but anyway.
 Ponyboy also reads him a Robert Frost poem with the line ‘nothing gold can stay’.
 In one of the most memorable passages in the book, Johnny later tells Ponyboy to ‘Stay gold’.
-Johnny appreciated and engaged with the words even though he listened instead of reading them.
+Johnny appreciated and engaged with the words and ideas even though he listened instead of reading them.

 It’s not a dirty world of cheating, it’s fantastic.